-Dendritic Cell Biology > About The Laboratory
+Dendritic Cell Research > About The Laboratory

 They discover key immune markers and biological processes which will provide new diagnostic and therapeutic products for improving patient care.

-As one of the pioneering groups in this field, the DCR group is continuing to define human DC subsets and elaborate their function.
+As one of the pioneering groups in this field, the DCR is continuing to define human DC subsets and elaborate their function.
 The group studies DC surface molecules to determine how these molecules influence DC function and how antibodies targeting them might be used in clinical practice.